How to Apply

 2. Begin Your Application

-We are currently accepting applications for grades 9-PG for the 2021-2022 school year and we also still have spaces available, to start in January 2021 for the current 2020-2021 school year.
-If you are interested in making an immediate school change, please contact firstname.lastname@example.org for additional information.
+We are currently accepting applications for grades 9-12 and PG for the 2021-2022 school year.
+If you are interested in making an immediate school change, please contact email@example.com for additional information.

 In order to apply to Cheshire Academy, please complete and submit SSAT’s Standard Application Online (SAO).
 Within the SAO portal, all applicants are required to submit biographical information about themselves and their family, three recommendations, a parent statement and a few short essays.

-If you’re applying for grades 9 or 10, please provide transcripts for the current and previous school years.
-If you are applying for grades 11, 12, or PG, transcripts for all years completed at the high school level will be needed.
+If you’re applying for grade 9 or 10, please provide transcripts for the current and previous school years.
+If you are applying for grade 11, 12, or PG, transcripts for all years completed at the high school level will be needed.

 Admission officers are available to ease the process and answer any questions about our application by calling 203-439-7250, or by emailing firstname.lastname@example.org.